A Great Little Museum

 Opening hours are 10am to 4pm, Tuesdays to Saturdays.

-Make the most of your visit with a trip to Grandma Flew Spitfires.
-Discover the forgotten story of the Air Transport Auxiliary, a civilian wartime airforce whose base was 2 miles away at White Waltham.
+For just £5 per 15 minutes flying (including instruction) you can climb into our Spitfire simulator, take off from White Waltham, loop-the-loop over Windsor Castle and even land at Heathrow.
+Or fly around the Isle of Wight from Bournemouth airport.
+The Spitfire simulator is part of our Grandma Flew Spitfires exhibition, where you can discover the forgotten story of the Air Transport Auxiliary, a civilian wartime air force whose headquarters was 2 miles away at White Waltham.
 With a state of the art Spitfire Simulator there is no better way to experience this unique story in our national history.

 Flights include instruction and cost just £5 per 15 minutes, plus entry charge to the exhibition (£3.50 adults, £2 children aged 11-16, 10 and under Free – with GIFT AID tickets are valid for return visits within 12 months).